Lebanese-Arabic phrases | Most common phrases for everyday life

 /ʃukraːn laʔannik saʔalti, ʔana mniːħa/ (to a female)

-Thank you, I am fine. شكراً، أنا منيح. /ʃukraːn, ʔana mniːħ/ (male)
+Thank you, I am fine. in Lebanese شكراً، أنا منيح. /ʃukraːn, ʔana mniːħ/ (male)

 /ʃukraːn, ʔana mniːħa/ (female)